Shyp/rickover/README.md

 #### Create a job type

-Before you can start enqueueing and dequeueing work, you need to create a job type.
-Define a job type with a name, a delivery strategy (idempotent == "at_least_once", not idempotent == "at_most_once"), and a concurrency - the maximum number of jobs that can be in flight at once.
-If the job is idempotent, you can add "attempts" - the number of times to try to dequeue the job.
+To start enqueueing and dequeueing work, you need to create a job type.
+Define a job type with a name, a delivery strategy (idempotent == `"at_least_once"`, not idempotent == `"at_most_once"`), and a concurrency - the maximum number of jobs that can be in flight at once.
+If the job is idempotent, you can add "attempts" - the number of times to try to send the job to the downstream server before giving up.

 ```
 POST /v1/jobs